tdwg/tag/skos-xl/skos-xl.md

 at the beginning of the document.

-# Appendix - XKOS-XL used in the Getty Thesaurus of Geographic Names entry for China
+# Appendix - SKOS-XL used in the Getty Thesaurus of Geographic Names entry for China

-The full dataset can be downloade from <http://vocab.getty.edu/tgn/1000111.ttl>
+The full dataset can be downloaded from <http://vocab.getty.edu/tgn/1000111.ttl>

 ```turtle
 @prefix aat: <http://vocab.getty.edu/aat/> .